indieopensource/paid-license/terms.md

 # Term and Renewal

-This agreement will continue for the initial term the _Order Form_ specifies.
-If the _Order Form_ specifies automatic renewal, then this agreement will renew automatically for additional periods, each as long as the initial term.
+This agreement will continue for the initial period the _Order Form_ specifies.
+If the _Order Form_ specifies automatic renewal, then this agreement will renew automatically for more periods, each as long as the initial period.

 # Changes